SrulyRosenblat/Detecting-Pretraining-Data-Using-Probability-Slopes/README.md

 ## 5. Preliminary Results

-Our initial results on the Mamba 1.4b model looked very promising, it beat Min-K%++ on the O'Reilly and BookTection datasets while still underperforming on the ArXiv and WikiMia datasets, however, while we didnt get a chance to extensively test larger models or the DeCop method, it seems like our method performed worse on the Mistral model than the Mamba model in the booktection dataset despite being more than 5 times the size.
+Our initial results on the Mamba 1.4b model looked very promising, it beat Min-K%++ on the O'Reilly and BookTection datasets while still underperforming on the ArXiv and WikiMia datasets, however, while we didnt get a chance to extensively test larger models or the De-Cop method, it seems like our method performed worse on the Mistral model than the Mamba model in the BookTection dataset despite being more than 5 times the size.

 ### 5.1 results on Mamba 1.4b and comparisons to mink++ method
 *All results tested on the [Mamba 1.4b](https://huggingface.co/state-spaces/mamba-1.4b) model, more tests have to be done*